Reusing random generators in Hedgehog

 value.

-We also instance the Uniform
+We also instance the Uniform type class from

 the random package (version 1.2.0 onwards).